-He or she might not get the job for your niece’s 10th birthday party.
-But he is memorable, more so than the other non-descript photographers.
-And he just established himself as an expert in his area instead of doing a little bit of everything.
+They might not get the job for your niece’s 10th birthday party.
+But they are memorable, more so than the other nondescript photographers.
+And they just established themselves as an expert in their area instead of doing a little bit of everything.
 So when you next talk to a restaurant or cafe owner who needs a new website with lots of photos of their fantastic food, who do you think of?

 By defining your niche you position your small business among your competitors.
 It makes it easier for people to remember who you are and helps you target exactly the right people for your small business.